nickeubank/ds4humans/docs/_sources/30_questions/23_passive_internal_alignment_and_bias.md

 Given their emergence as one of the most high profile examples of something people call "AI" these days, it's worth directly addressing how LLMs like chatGPT, Llama, Bard, etc. fit into this framework.

-One of the most powerful ways to understand LLMs is to think of them as tools for answering "If I came across this text [whatever text is in the LLMs prompt, pre-prompts, or other inputs in the model's context window] while wandering around the internet,[^llm_training_data] what word am I most likely to encounter next?"
+One of the most powerful ways to understand LLMs is to think of them as tools for answering "If I came across this text [whatever text is in the LLM's prompt, pre-prompts, or other inputs in the model's context window] while wandering around the internet,[^llm_training_data] what word am I most likely to encounter next?"
 LLMs then ask this question over and over, adding the newly selected word to the context window one at a time and then feeding the updated "conversation" back into itself as input to help it predict the next word.
 Indeed, this repetitiveness is why the technology behind most LLMs is called a *recurrent* neural network — because it keeps adding a word to the "conversation" you are having (its "context window"), then feeding the updated conversation back into the model as an updated input.

 [^llm_training_data]: A more accurate way to phrase this would be "If I came across this text *in my training data*..."
 For most LLMs, "my training data" is a corpus that consists of both text that is *not* on the internet — like every book every published — and fails to include many things that *are* on the internet but which are difficult to crawl in an automated way.
 You can learn more about the corpus of internet text used by many LLMs — the 9.5 petabyte *Common Crawl* dataset — [here.](https://foundation.mozilla.org/en/research/library/generative-ai-training-data/common-crawl/) But it does seem very clear the *vast* majority of training data comes from the internet.
 LLMs makers are becoming increasingly caggy about what data they use for training — in part because they don't wish to make copyright lawsuits against them *too* easy — but books made up only [4.5% of the training data for Meta's first version of LLaMa](https://arxiv.org/abs/2302.13971).